sjbrown/misc_work/genesis/rules.md

 Just like when gigging, play the one song you have chosen.
 But only use your character.
-For the two missing roles, you will use "studio musicians" - stand-ins who have no Craft nor Intensity powers.
+For the missing roles of your former bandmates, you will use "studio musicians" - stand-ins who have no Craft nor Intensity powers.
 Each player may do this in parallel.

 #### Step 3 - Build your fanbase